 Extend sustainability outside your home this year by making your yard environmentally friendly.
 While a perfectly manicured grass lawn was once the ideal, 2018 is bringing native, drought-tolerant, low-maintenance plants to replace some of that turf.
 By creating a less rigid landscape with these types of trees, shrubs, and plants, you can help conserve water, fertilizer, and pesticides – plus help support local wildlife.
 Another popular option is growing your own food.
 Utah-based landscape designer Laurie van Zandt tells Builder Online that 75% of her clients now request vegetable and herb gardens.

-Recommended Product: Outsidepride Miniclover
+Featured Product: Outsidepride Miniclover

 Miniclover® (Trifolium repens) is a perennial clover which is great to use in lawn mixtures as a natural fertilizer.
 White clover takes nitrogen out of the air, bringing this most essential fertilizer “down-to-earth” by means of nitrogen-fixing bacteria living in nodes along the roots.
 Of course, all at no cost to you, in terms either of money or of maintenance.
 Miniclover®, a very small leaved white clover only reaching approximately 4 inches in height, also produces stolons so that it can spread itself evenly over the ground.
 It’s a great, sustainable lawn alternative or addition.
 Adding just 2 – 5% of Miniclover® to the turf seed mixture will result in a much-improved lawn.